se-edu/learningresources/contents/haskell/Haskell.md

 operating systems.
 The Haskell Platform contains many common and important Haskell libraries, in addition to the Glasgow Haskell Compiler (GHC).

-At the time of writing, the Haskell Platform has binaries available for the following operating systems:
+At the time of writing, the Haskell Platform has binaries available for all common operating systems, and many uncommon ones as well.

-* Linux
-  * Debian
-  * Ubuntu
-  * Mint
-  * Red Hat
-  * Fedora
-  * Gentoo
-  * a generic binary package
-* MacOS
-  * Homebrew
-  * ordinary installer
-* Windows

 ### Stack Installation